helenhsn/obsidian-git-sync/LIG/NUDGES (NUMERIC)/Classification/Targeted behaviors/Moderate Data Demand/Leads to reduce Data Demand.md

 >Designs were also gamified through **virtual rewards** e.g. badges (P11), virtual money (P13) and tokens (P7) for device or service non-use.
 P7 and P13 envisioned **money and tokens** would be **“spent” on interactions**, **enforcing blocked or limited access after they were spent**. (*lockout*)

+- [NUGU: A Group-based Intervention App for Improving Self-Regulation of Limiting Smartphone Use](https://sci-hub.hkvisa.net/10.1145/2675133.2675244) -> ’NUGU’ smartphone app.
+The participants were asked to specify a duration for which they wanted to stop using their smartphone (e.g., ‘studying for 30 minutes’).
+These limiting sessions were conceptualized as ‘missions’, and completing a mission gave the users virtual points.
+If a participant used the smartphone for anything except incoming calls, the mission failed.
+Participants could also form groups, start missions together, and compare their time-limiting efforts with those of their peers.

 - [ ] **Incentives and rewards**